What are typical antipsychotics?

-Some people believe that typical antipsychotics can be used to treat some of the more difficult behaviour problems faced by people with autism spectrum disorder (ASD), including aggressive behaviour, severe temper tantrums, hyperactive behaviour, withdrawal and repetitive behaviour.
+Some people believe that typical antipsychotics can be used to treat some of the more difficult behaviour problems that autistic people experience, including aggressive behaviour, severe temper tantrums, hyperactive behaviour, withdrawal and repetitive behaviour.

 Where do typical antipsychotics come from?

-Typical antipsychotics were first developed in the 1950s as treatment for serious mental illnesses like schizophrenia.
-In the 1970s and 1980s, researchers started testing typical antipsychotics for use with children with autism spectrum disorder (ASD), as a possible treatment for behaviour symptoms.
+Typical antipsychotics were first developed in the 1950s as a treatment for serious mental illnesses like schizophrenia.
+In the 1970s and 1980s, researchers started testing typical antipsychotics for use with autistic children, as a possible treatment for behaviour characteristics.
 These tests showed some significant side effects.
 This led to the development of atypical antipsychotics, which have fewer side effects.

 What is the idea behind typical antipsychotics?

 Problems with brain chemicals called neurotransmitters can lead to increased activity in certain areas of the brain.
-This increased activity might underlie the behaviour symptoms of autism spectrum disorder (ASD).
+This increased activity might underlie the behaviour characteristics of autism.
 The idea is that typical antipsychotics alter the way neurotransmitters work and therefore help to control behaviour symptoms.